xAPI and more - what next for SCORM?

 eLearning past: AICC

-One weakness of xAPI that SCORM has in its favor relates to the CAM specification, or packaging aspect, of SCORM.
-Tin Can’s creators published a white paper on how xAPI courses can be packaged.
+One weakness of xAPI that SCORM has in its favor relates to the CAM specification, or packaging aspect, of SCORM. xAPI’s creators published a white paper on how xAPI courses can be packaged.
 But in reality, the document was little more than a suggestion, intended to help authoring tools get to grips with xAPI quickly.
 It also enabled learning management systems to import and launch xAPI packages in a manner similar to SCORM.
 But why does xAPI’s lack of packaging matter?

 That means if you already support xAPI, implementing cmi5 should be pretty easy.
-ADL is taking the best parts of AICC, SCORM, and xAPI, and combining them with a new specification to improve tracking for online course delivery and reporting systems.
+ADL is taking the best parts of AICC, SCORM, and xAPI, and combining them with a new specification, to improve tracking for online course delivery and reporting systems.
 In short, the people behind cmi5 are using xAPI as a communications protocol and are defining how courses should be packaged and structured too.

-LTI & Common Cartridge
+LTI and Common Cartridge

 So what’s Common Cartridge all about?
 In some ways, the standard redefines the concept of a course and brings LMS functionality into play within the course itself.
 Content packages defined for CC are very similar to the packaging of SCORM courses.
 That’s one exciting aspect of CC for LMS vendors.
 It provides an easily accessible definition of how online content can be imported and shared between platforms.
 CC excels in giving course developers more options by supplying specifications for including handout-based files, access to chat and discussion forums, all within the course itself.

-It’s an exciting time for the industry, especially with ADL now managing cmi5.
-The above list is not exhaustive.
-For example, Caliper Analytics by IMS Global Learning Consortium is another standard that could be one to watch as it gathers momentum in the field of data science.
+It’s an exciting time for the eLearning industry and eLearning content development.
+Remember that the above list is not exhaustive.
+For example, Caliper Analytics, by IMS Global Learning Consortium, is another standard that could be one to watch as it gathers momentum in the field of data science.